coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Check @term

    Displays the type of :n:`@term`.
-When called in proof mode, the term is checked in the local context of the selected goal.
+When called in proof mode, the term is checked in the local context of the selected goal (possibly by using :ref:`single numbered goal selectors<goal-selectors>`).
+This command tries to resolve existential variables as much as possible.

 .. cmd:: Type @term

-   :undocumented:
+   Displays the type of :n:`@term`, same as :cmd:`Check`, but will fail if any existential variables are unable to be resolved.

 .. cmd:: Search {+ @search_query } {? {| inside | in | outside } {+ @qualid } }